offbynull/learn/Math/input/input.md

      └──────────┴──────────┴──────────┘
      ```

-   * 3 \* 20 is 60 -- 3 ends in no zeros and 2 ends in 1 zero, so the result has 1 zero
+   * 3 \* 20 = 60 -- 3 ends in no zeros and 2 ends in 1 zero, so the result has 1 zero

      ```
      ┌─┬─┬─┐